 With the exception of a change in residency, parents are not required to report the above listed temporary changes in work, training, or education.

-Note: Three months of continued care for job search only applies to the permanent cessation of work, education, or training.
-For temporary interruptions, such as medical leave or seasonal breaks, care continues for the duration of the eligibility period with no TWIST Activity Interruption entered.
+Note: Three months (which is implemented as 90 days in the child care case management system) of continued care for job search only applies to the permanent cessation of work, education, or training.
+For temporary interruptions, such as medical leave or seasonal breaks, care continues for the duration of the eligibility period.

-Boards must ensure that when a customer reports a temporary change, updates TWIST Intake-Common and enters the information into TWIST Counselor Notes.
-However, temporary changes must not be entered into the Activity Interruption tab of the TWIST Program Detail.
+Boards must ensure that when a customer reports a temporary change, a CCS staff member updates the child care case management system.
+However, temporary changes must not be entered as Activity Interruptions in the child care case management system.
 Activity Interruptions must be entered only when the customer has a permanent cessation of work, education, or training activity as described in D-807.

-Boards should use the Unemployment Insurance Early Warning report as a tool to help identify caregivers who have become unemployed and refer them to workforce services.

 D-802: Termination of Services for Permanent Cessation of Work, Education, or Job Training (Activity Interruptions)

-Boards must be aware that with the exception of Former DFPS cases as described in D-902 and children experiencing homelessness who are receiving the initial three months of care as described in D-600, a permanent cessation of work, education, or training must be cause for termination of care.
+Boards must be aware that with the exception of Former DFPS cases as described in D-902 and children experiencing homelessness who are receiving the initial three months (which is implemented as 90 days in the child care case management system) of care as described in D-600, a permanent cessation of work, education, or training must be cause for termination of care.

-However, before terminating child care for a non-temporary cessation of activity, Boards must ensure that child care continues for a minimum of or up until the scheduled redetermination if sooner, to allow the parent to resume participation in an activity.
+However, before terminating child care for a non-temporary cessation of activity, Boards must ensure that child care continues for a minimum of three months (which is implemented as 90 days in the child care case management system) or up until the scheduled redetermination if sooner, to allow the parent to resume participation in an activity.

 Rule Reference: §809.51(b)

-Boards must be aware that, the parent must receive written notification at least 15 calendar days prior to any termination of .
+Boards must be aware that, the parent must receive written notification at least 15 calendar days prior to any termination of CCS.

 Rule Reference: §809.71